Welcome to the Department of Mathematics

 Email: kreider@uakron.edu

-Mathematics is used everywhere.
-With it, we can create models of almost anything — complex molecules, ecosystems, or the economy.
-We can design new medicines and new materials, and build better communication networks and security systems.
+...reaches realistic solutions using abstract tools.
+We can create mathematical models at any scale — electrons, ecosystems, or economies.
+We can design new molecules for medicines and materials.
+We can optimize for efficient communication and secure networking.
 We can decode a genome and decipher its history.
-We can make better environmental and financial decisions.
+We can discover the best environmental and financial options.

-Applied mathematicians use mathematics to solve problems in science and engineering, using pencil and paper as well as computers to set up and solve equations, and then interpreting the results.
-Theoretical mathematicians explore beyond the physical models, creating new mathematics by discovering underlying logical structures and geometries, and novel patterns and symmetries.
+Applied mathematicians use mathematics to solve problems in science and engineering.
+We set up systems of differential and functional equations, solve them directly or approximately via programming, and then apply the practical results.
+Theoretical mathematicians explore beyond the physical models.
+We create new mathematics by uncovering logical structures, geometries, patterns and symmetries.

-With a degree in mathematics or applied mathematics, you can work in virtually any field, in the public, academic and industrial sectors.
-Math majors have the skills employers want.
+With a degree in mathematics or applied mathematics you can work in virtually any field— in the public, academic and industrial sectors.
+Math majors have all the skills employers want!

 The Math Department's Eleventh Annual Poster Session will be held on Wednesday 30 November.
 It will feature over 40 student research projects in a variety of mathematical areas.